I went to see "killer.berlin.doc" yesterday.

 I watched the Harakiri scene with a beating heart (you looked so valiant!)

-I was thrilled to see you playing more active roles in various parts of the film that I had expected, my fist was clenched all the way.
+I was thrilled to see you playing more active roles in various parts of the

 I don't think I've watched a film so intently for a long time.